ScientificDataLabs/dataset-updates-plugin/README.md

 Dataset: For the purpose of this demo, we are focusing on formally archived datasets with an assigned DataCite DOI.

-Dataset update: A new version of the dataset which has been formally associated with the original version via an API that can be queried using the dataset DOI.
+Dataset update: A new version of the dataset that has been formally associated with the original version via an API that can be queried using the dataset DOI.

 # Example 1
 Article: https://www.nature.com/articles/sdata201641